James Allman | JA Technology Solutions LLC

 OFX/QFX Explorer

 Parse OFX and QFX bank statement files.
-View account info, transactions, and balances.
-Export to CSV.
+Separate transactions by account in multi-account files, view balances, and export to CSV.

 OFX/QFX Explorer

 Parse OFX (Open Financial Exchange) and QFX (Quicken) bank statement files.
-View account summaries — type, number, bank routing, date range, and opening/closing balances parsed from OFX headers — then browse transactions in a sortable table with dates, amounts, color-coded credits and debits, check numbers, and memo text.
+View account summaries (type, number, bank routing, date range, and opening/closing balances parsed from OFX headers) then browse transactions in a sortable table with dates, amounts, color-coded credits and debits, check numbers, and memo text.
+Files that hold more than one account are split out automatically: each account's transactions and balances are shown separately under its own account number, so nothing is pooled across accounts.
 Handles both legacy OFX/SGML (self-closing tags, no quotes) and modern OFX/XML formats, plus QFX from Quicken.
-Export transactions to CSV or Excel ready for import into accounting software or spreadsheet reconciliation.
-Runs entirely in your browser — your statements never leave your machine.
+Export one account at a time, or a combined CSV or Excel file with an account-number column, or download a clean single-account OFX file per account for systems that import one cash account at a time.
+Runs entirely in your browser.
+Your statements never leave your machine.

 Learn more ↓